 Cup of Tea (Acrylic on Pasteboard)

 I’m strangely intrigued by this very smol (maybe 3” x 4”?) painting.
 My initial thought was that the person’s left thumb was bandaged and the person’s right thumb and index fingers were in dire need of bandages!
-Then I realized that what an assumed was a thumb bandage is actually (?) a teabag on the edge of the saucer.
+Then I realized that what I assumed was a thumb bandage is actually (?) a teabag on the edge of the saucer.
 Which probably means the bloody right thumb and index finger are probably just a very unfortunate portrayal of shading/shadowing.
 Also, the coffee cup umm um um (frantically googling “parts of a coffee cup”) handle (?) is terrifically (as in terrifyingly) malformed.
 It looks like an ear!
 YET DESPITE ALL THIS, i do kind of like this painting.
 Keep up the reasonably good work, artiste.